-- ufl.instructure.com - For Canvas, Passwords, or any other computer-related technical support contact the IT
+• ufl.instructure.com

-Service Desk download.
+• For Canvas, Passwords, or any other computer-related technical support contact the IT Service Desk (Links to an external site.).

 Tips for Success

 Taking a course online can be a lot of fun!
 Here are some tips that will help you get the most of this course while taking full advantage of the online format: